 This course is best suited for experienced programmers.
-Most of the exercises and projects are implemented in Scheme/Racket, but a number of side-projects involve Python programming as well.
 No prior experience with Lisp or Scheme is required, but some familiarity with Python is strongly advised.

 Note: some of the examples in SICP involve symbolic algebra and calculus.
-Although the focus of this course is not on mathematics, be aware that certain exercises might involve polynomials, root-finding, and symbolic differentiation.
+Although the focus of this course is not on mathematics, be aware that certain exercises might involve polynomials, root-finding, and symbolic differentiation as an example.

 SICP consists of 5 chapters.
-This course covers the first four.
+This course aims to cover all of them.

 One notable difference between this course and a university course might be a narrowing of the overall focus.
 SICP has a number of sections involving "puzzle problems" that stretch your computational thinking (e.g., solving the 8-queens problem) and extended examples that expose students to various topics in engineering and computer science (e.g., digital circuit simulation).
 These are great if you want to further explode the head of an undergraduate after hours, but not so practical in a week-long setting.
 We primarily focus on those topics that are directly related to the evaluation models, data structures, and objects needed to implement the Scheme interpreter in chapter 4.
 This makes the course most closely aligned with topics that might be covered in a "programming languages" class.